bondsy/mixpanel-objc/README.md

 Todo:

 * Ensure reliability of recorded events (at present, events are sometimes recorded too many times)
-* Observe wifi connection status and dynamically update cached deviceInfoProperties
+* Observe wifi connection status and dynamically update cached eventEssentialProperties (known as deviceInfoProperties in mixpanel-iphone)
 * Implement NSJSONSerialization instead of custom serializer

 For known issues, see [Issues on Github](https://github.com/bondsy/mixpanel-objc/issues)